natcap/invest.users-guide/source/crop_production.rst

 **Parameters for Yield Regression Model with Climate-specific Parameters**

 8. **Irrigation Map (Raster)**  A GDAL-supported raster representing whether irrigation occurs or not.
 A zero value indicates that no irrigation occurs.
 A one value indicates that irrigation occurs.
-The Irrigation Map should have the same dimensions and projection as the provided Land Use Map.
+The Irrigation Map should have the same dimensions and projection as the provided LULC Map.

   +---+---+
   |int|int|